jdub-2000/flipper_clicker_lib/README.md

 # flipper_lib
 A collection of [Flipper Zero](https://flipperzero.one/) files that can be used to emulate signals of various types.
+These files can be loaded onto SD cards and used by Flipper devices.

-## File Structure
+## Directory Structure
 Files are organized into directories according to the modality they were captured in (e.g., `Sub-GHz`, `NFC`, etc.), the type of device, and the specific model.

 For example: